 A process called regenerative braking means your car can also convert and store kinetic energy for later use.
 It’s one of the most efficient and sustainable uses of energy on the market today.

-An electric vehicle’s battery doubles as a generator.
+Electric car batteries double as a generator.
 This collects the kinetic energy that drivers lose when braking in traditional cars and puts it back into the battery.
 This process won’t top up the battery – but nor will you lose significant charge.
 Also, the braking process in an electric car won’t expend energy the same way that braking in a petrol or diesel car uses fuel.

 Just as electric cars and traditional petrol and diesel cars differ in how they work, there are also different things to consider when it comes to insuring them.
 Take a look at our electric car insurance to see how we’ve created a new kind of cover for a new kind of car.